gutfalla/Real-state-prices-UK/README.md

 I included In the page 2 pie charts for the condition of the propierty and the kind of propierty, also a time series with the number of sells per day.

-the Dashboards can be accessed at:
+The dashboards can be accessed at:

 https://lookerstudio.google.com/s/stwi-ktCzrI